The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 a thyroid disorder; or

-high levels of calcium levels in your blood (hypercalcemia).
+high levels of calcium levels in your blood.

-Estradiol and norethindrone may increase your risk of developing a condition that may lead to uterine cancer.
-Your doctor may prescribe a progestin to take while you are using estradiol, to help lower this risk.
+Combipatch may increase your risk of developing a condition that may lead to uterine cancer.
+Your doctor may prescribe a progestin to help lower this risk.
 Report any unusual vaginal bleeding right away.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
-Any doctor or surgeon who treats you should know that you are using estradiol and norethindrone.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
+Any doctor or surgeon who treats you should know that you are using Combipatch.

-Store at room temperature away from moisture and heat.
-Keep each skin patch in the foil pouch until ready to use.
-After opening a pouch, you must use the skin patch right away.
-Discard the empty pouch in a place children and pets cannot get to.
+Store patches at room temperature away from moisture and heat.
+Keep each patch in its pouch until you are ready to use it.

 What happens if I miss a dose?

 Apply the next patch as soon as you remember, and follow your regular schedule for changing the patch.
-Do not apply extra skin patches to make up the missed dose.
+Do not apply two patches at one time.

 What happens if I overdose?